AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Lord.

-The Greek word fish, in capitals --- *IXOYE* --- would be a secret cypher that would stand for our Lord\'s name, when men dared not write or speak it; and the word or the picture of a fish meant to the Christian the name of his Savior; and he wore as a charm a fish cut in ivory, or mother-of-pearl, on his neck living, and bore to his grave to
+The Greek word fish, in capitals --- *IXOYE* --- would be a secret cypher that would stand for our Lord's name, when men dared not write or speak it; and the word or the picture of a fish meant to the Christian the name of his Savior; and he wore as a charm a fish cut in ivory, or mother-of-pearl, on his neck living, and bore to his grave to